nicktodd/spring-course/docs/springboot-jpa.md

 DELETE http://localhost:8080/api/compactdiscs/14
 ```

+Using IntelliJ Ultimate, you can run these .rest files by simply clicking the play button that appears above each request, since IntelliJ Ultimate natively recognizes and supports HTTP request files.
+This allows you to easily send HTTP requests and view responses directly within the IDE, making it convenient to test your API endpoints without leaving your development environment.

-Using IntelliJ ultimate you can run these files by simply clicking the play button, since IntelliJ Ultimate recognises them.
-If you don't have IntelliJ ultimate, you can run them from Visual Studio Code.
-In VSCode, install the REST Client plugin, and you can open them in VSCode and run them from there.
+If you don't have IntelliJ Ultimate, you can use Visual Studio Code as an alternative.
+In VSCode, install the REST Client extension from the Extensions marketplace.
+Once installed, you can open .rest files, and each request will have a 'Send Request' link above it.
+Clicking this link will execute the HTTP request and display the response in a side panel.
+This provides a similar experience to IntelliJ Ultimate and is a great free option for testing your REST APIs interactively.

 ## Part 4 Adding Logging Support